Wanda Jean Allen: Trial

-A psychologist conducted a comprehensive evaluation of Allen in 1995 and found clear and convincing evidence of cognitive and sensory-motor deficits and brain dysfunction possibly linked to an adolescent head injury.
+A psychologist conducted a comprehensive evaluation of Allen in 1995 and found clear and convincing evidence of cognitive and sensory-motor deficits and brain dysfunction, possibly linked to an adolescent head injury.

 Of the five members of the Oklahoma Pardon and Parole Board, three were appointed by Governor Frank Keating.

-Keating who considered giving Allen a stay based on the narrow issue of whether the Oklahoma Pardon and Parole Board had enough information regarding her education.
+Keating considered giving Allen a stay based on the narrow issue of whether the Oklahoma Pardon and Parole Board had enough information regarding her education.
 Allen's attorneys have pointed to her score, a 69, on an IQ test she took in the 1970s, arguing she was in the range of intellectual disability.

 Prosecutors said Allen testified during the penalty phase of her trial that she had graduated from a high school and received a medical assistant certificate from a college.
-But they said Allen dropped out of high school at 16 and never finished course work in the medical assistant program.
+But they said that, in fact, Allen dropped out of high school at 16 and never finished course work in the medical assistant program.